Louise Hill describes her Happy Laughing Buddha as follows:

 The “Happy Laughing Buddha” also helps to suppress conflict energy and brings peace and happiness to you and your home.
 He can help anyone who is entangled in angry situations with colleagues, superiors, family members, or who is a victim of court cases.

-In 2018, the Laughing Buddha is particularly helpful in the following locations:
+In 2023, the Laughing Buddha is particularly helpful in the following situations (but not to be hung in a bedroom):